lee-costa/zigbee2mqtt.io/docs/guide/configuration/zigbee-network.md

 ```

 ::: warning ATTENTION
-It's important to disable `permit_join` after you've peered your devices.
+It's important to disable `permit_join` after you've paired your devices.
 This keeps the Zigbee
 network safe and prevents accidental joining of other Zigbee devices.
 When a device joins, the coordinator exposes the
 network key.
 :::